 Here are the four factors along with some suggestions for how to address each:

 - To address problems of Self-Efficacy, create small wins.
 Procrastinating on that big report you have to write?
 Break it down into smaller sections and commit to just completing one doable section.
 Still procrastinating on your smaller section?
 Break it down even more.
 By giving ourselves small, quick wins, we build up our self-efficacy and belief in ourselves, which increases our odds of getting started on future elements of the task.

 - To address problems of Value, create “artificial” systems of reinforcement.
 Ideally, all of our work would be incredibly meaningful, interesting, and enjoyable.
 Sadly, this isn’t the case for any of us all the time.
 And when a task is not intrinsically enjoyable, the next best thing is to make it artificially enjoyable.
 Hate processing a weekend’s worth of work emails Monday morning at the office?
 Create a Monday morning routine where you go to your favorite coffee shop, order your favorite fancy coffee drink, and process your weekend emails there before even getting to the office.
 Once you pair an aversive task with something enjoyable, it’s overall value increases—which means your likelihood of procrastinating on it decreases.

-Just like different people tend to be vulnerable to different causes of procrastination in different ways, different situations or contexts can make us differently vulnerable to procrastination (I just used the word different 5 times in one sentence 😬).
+Just like different people tend to be vulnerable to different causes of procrastination in different ways, different situations or contexts can make us differently vulnerable to procrastination.

 For more on procrastination, I’ve included a section below that compiles some of my favorite resources and reading related to procrastination.